AdTekDev/ASE.SoftwareTesting/LABs/W05/Readme.md

 s3.
 Click the ‘Login’ button.

 Expected Outcome: User is redirected to the dashboard.

+>>> Test Case 2:
+Test Case Name: Verify successful login with valid credentials
+Precondition: User is on the login screen of the mobile app

+Test Data:
+   Username: user@example.com
+   Password: correctPassword123

+Test Steps:
+s1.
+Enter a valid username in the username field
+s2.
+Enter a valid password in the password field
+s3.
+Tap the “Login” button

+Expected Results:
+- User is successfully authenticated
+- App navigates to the home screen or dashboard
 ```

 3.1.
 Fahasa
 3.2.
 Tiki
 3.3.
 Lazada